Russian Banking Association Insists Moving ‘Working’ Processes on Blockchain Makes No Sense

 Mekhtiyev believes that the Russian regulator, similar to central banks in other countries, has realized that it would fall out of the legal terrain if it fails to regulate some technologies.
 In that case, the technologies will find their use in criminal actions, which could result in big trouble.

-Interviewed by Finversia, he also mused on bitcoin and its underlying technology.
+In an interview with Finversia, he also mused on bitcoin and its underlying technology.

 “First, not only the Central Bank, but all monetary authorities were against using cryptocurrencies.
 Second, when they found out that bitcoins were, in fact, just a tip of an iceberg, just a part of technologies used for their ‘production’ and distribution, the Bank of Russia realized the market would use the technology anyway, but with unpredictable consequences,” Mekhtiyev said.